wowgaming/addon-archive/index.md

 Go back to [WoWGame Site](http://wowgame.github.io)

-If you want to download the entire collection, use download buttons in sidebar.
+If you want to download the entire collection, use download buttons in sidebar please.

 Do you have an addon compatible with 3.3.5a that is not in this list?
 Please send us a Pull Request and then:
 <span class="tools-element"><a target="_blank" href="{{ site.github.repository_url }}/edit/master/{{{page.folder}}{{page.url | remove: '.html' | append: ''}}/index.md">Edit this page</a></span>